GordoNice/spek_qual/README.md

 In the file `60keV_20_W_Al0-5_21_tab.lis` we have 7 spectra of differential yield on every stage of X-ray passage through material.
 Spectrum is loaded for the final stage (`-fdn 7`).

-FLUKA data is stored in format:
+FLUKA data is stored in a format:

     | Emin [GeV] | Emax [GeV] | F [cm-2 GeV-1 primary-1] | F_rerr [%] |